chipsalliance/uvm-verilator/README.txt

 All Rights Reserved Worldwide

 The UVM kit is licensed under the Apache-2.0 license.
-The full text of the licese is provided in this kit in the file LICENSE.txt
+The full text of the license is provided in this kit in the file LICENSE.txt

 Installing the kit
 ------------------